Leanne Hinton

-Leanne Hinton (born 28 September 1941) is an American linguist and emerita professor of linguistics at the University of California at Berkeley.
+Leanne Hinton (born 28 September 1941) is an American linguist and emerita professor of linguistics at the University of California, Berkeley.

 Education and career

 Hinton received her PhD in 1977 from UC San Diego, with a dissertation entitled "Havasupai songs: a linguistic perspective," written under the supervision of Margaret Langdon.
 After joining the Berkeley faculty in 1978, Hinton began working with California languages.